Preventing Disabled Snakes Through Community Outreach

 Industry

 Corbin Local Wildlife is a small, but mighty, nature reserve on the Caribbean island of Tobago, focused on the rescue, rehabilitation and education of native wildlife.
-With limited resources, the co-founders, Ian and Roy, care for the animals, run guided tours and raise awareness about poaching and the exotic pet trade.
+The co-founders, Ian and Roy, run guided tours and a wildlife relocation service, care for the animals, as well as raise awareness about illegal hunting and the exotic pet trade.

 After speaking at Bounce in January 2025, we connected with Ian Wright, the inspirational co-founder of Corbin Local Wildlife.